henrylbseaworth/beergames0314/README.md

         ruby myothersubmission.rb    #for a script that doesn't have #!/usr/local/bin/ruby ./mycprogram.out    #a compiled program

-Each participant will be given access to the test server before they have to submit.
+Each participant will be given access to the test server before they have to submit and after the number of participants has been determied.
 Talk to the l33t team for details.

 For those not fammiliar with Git, if I wanted to submit my program called SortingIPAs.sh I could use the following procedure: